-The past weeks have been an interesting time in the diversity and inclusion space.
-With the death of George Floyd in the United States, much attention has focused on racial inequality and discrimination within the workplace.
+The past months have been an interesting time in the diversity and inclusion space.
+With the death of George Floyd in the United States, highlighting the frustrations of Black people across the globe around race and racism, much attention has focused on racial inequality and discrimination within the workplace.

 Many leaders have made commitments to make changes and address inequality and enhance structures for diversity and inclusion in the workplace.

 Whilst the intention and statements to address equality are a step in the right direction, real change will only come through a focused and authentic commitment to reconcile with race equality.
 Leaders must be willing to have the difficult conversations about race which are long overdue.

 Demonstrable change, that seeks to redress the inequalities around race, will only come when there is wide recognition of, and firm action to remove the systemic barriers that help to reinforce inequality in the workplace, within policies, processes and behaviours.

 Much has been learned from the Black Lives Matter protests.
 They have amplified the voices of Black people around the world.
 Racism did not appear overnight and is the result of generations of consciously developed processes and actions to marginalise black people both inside, and outside the workplace.

 Whilst this certainly does not mean that every leader is a racist, it calls into question the reasons why there are so few Black people at leadership levels within organisations and why, after several decades of ‘working towards equality, so little progress has been made to resolve the issues.

 Moving ahead with race equality is by no means a quick fix.
 It will take time, resources, and leadership commitment to work.

 The bottom line is that leadership must lead with inclusion in mind.

 Commitment is the starting point.
 Barriers to progress will only be removed if there is an authentic commitment to changing the status quo.
 Without this, there is no hope of systematically removing the barriers that fail Black employees.